pygame/pygame/docs/_sources/ref/pixelarray.txt

      pxarray[::2, ...] = (0, 0, 0)             # Same as pxarray[::2, :]
      pxarray[...] = (255, 0, 0)                # Same as pxarray[:]

+   A note about PixelArray to PixelArray assignment, for arrays with an item size of 3 (created from 24 bit surfaces) pixel values are translated from the source to the destinations format.
+The red, green, and blue color elements of each pixel are shifted to match the format of the target surface.
+For all other pixel sizes no such remapping occurs.
+   This should change in later Pygame releases, where format conversions are performed for all pixel sizes.
+To avoid code breakage when full mapped copying is implemented it is suggested PixelArray to PixelArray copies be only between surfaces of identical format.

    New in pygame 1.9.2

     - array struct interface